Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 towards that goal that I have in mind.

 For clarity, when I say that I can "visualize solutions", I cannot literally _see_ the problems with my optical senses.
-The closest related experience is if I asked you to remember a dream that you had.
+The closest experience I can relate this to is if I asked you to remember a dream that you had.
 If you can see things in your dreams, then think back to a place you have been in a dream.
 It could be a building, landscape, next to a person, scary thing, or whatever else.
 If you have the ability to recall or remember what anything in a dream you have had, then that is the same "visualization" I am referring to.
 You probably have never seen the object with your eyes in real life, but you still know what it looks like in your head.
 That is the experience I relate to when somebody else says have a photographic memory.
 Not saying that I have a photographic memory, that would be nice though.
 No, the images in my head are not clear enough that I can see small details, I only can only see a large vague concept.
 I can see the forest, but not the trees.

-Anyways, back to the topic at hand.
-I believe that one of the reasons that I enjoy programming so much is that there is a creative element.
+Anyway, back to the topic at hand.
+I believe that one of the reasons that I enjoy programming so much is that there is a creative element to it.
 Programming is a nice mix of finding creative solutions and solving tough logical problems.
-A problem can be solved with more than one correct answer, the sky is the limit.
+A problem can be solved with more than one correct answer.
+The sky is the limit.
 If the solution works then, how bad can it be?
 I being facetious, there can be _terrible_ correct answers.
 Terrible in the fact that they are unmaintainable or unmodifiable, and cost a lot of effort to fix.
 This is a can of worms that I do not feel like opening, so I will leave it here.